-We implemented several strategies espoused in How to Learn: Strategies you can incorporate into any course to improve student metacognition, study skill, and motivation.
-One specific recommendation was to teach Bloom's Taxonomy to students and to provide them with some specific strategies they could implement as they progress through the OT curriculum.
-We implemented a mandatory workshop for students that included teaching Bloom's and learning strategies.
-Faculty have incorporated this taxonomy into syllabi and connected the course content to the curricular philosophy and design and learning expectations as they relate to Bloom's Taxonomy.
+The Occupational Therapy Department uses the Bloom's Taxonomy and provides students with strategies they could implement throughout their progression in the OT program.
+Faculty members incorporate this taxonomy into syllabi, thus connecting course content to the curricular philosophy, and design and learning expectations as they relate to Bloom's Taxonomy.

 Our commitment to the teaching and learning process is built on several assumptions (some are described in the revised, 2011, Taxonomy):

 - 1. Learning is an active process.
 Bloom's taxonomy uses "action words" to describe the cognitive processes by which thinkers encounter and work with knowledge. - 2.
 Building knowledge is the goal.
 There are different types of knowledge used in cognition: factual knowledge, conceptual knowledge, procedural knowledge, and metacognitive knowledge. - 3.
 Inherent in building knowledge is also learning how to learn creating life-long learners and the ability to transfer knowledge across contexts. - 4.
 Active learning is facilitated through reflection, critiquing, critical analysis, collaboration and discussion. - 5.
 Teaching students to be reflective and critical thinkers is central to the educational process.
 The curriculum fosters the acquisition of clinical reasoning, critical thinking, and judgment through teaching and active learning activities that promote reflective and evidence-based decision making in a student-centered learning environment. - 6.
 Teaching and learning is a collaborative process between faculty and students.
 Faculty who are well-informed educators and scholars foster and model the level of excellence required of the students.
-As a department, we are committed to teaching students how to learn and designing learning activities that challenge the student intellectually, convey accurate information and promote the professional development of the student as an occupation-based and client-centered practitioner. - 7.
-Students have a responsibility in the teaching and learning process to ensure that they have a commitment to a consistent level of preparation and participation in the collaborative process that will ensure mastery at the levels of knowledge, skill, and attitude required.
+As a department, we are committed to teaching students how to learn and designing learning activities that challenge the student intellectually, convey accurate information and promote the professional development of the student as an occupation-based and client-centered practitioner.

+7. Students have a responsibility in the teaching and learning process to ensure that they have a commitment to a consistent level of preparation and participation in the collaborative process that will ensure mastery at the levels of knowledge, skill, and attitude required.